o1-labs/docs2/docs/using-mina/where-to-buy-mina.md

 ---
-title: Where to buy MINA
+title: Where to get MINA
 ---

 Describe